Anwar Ibrahim: Early political career (1982–1993)

-In 1982, Anwar, who was the founding leader and second president of an Islamic youth organisation called Angkatan Belia Islam Malaysia (ABIM), by joining the United Malays National Organisation (UMNO), led by Mahathir Mohamad, who had become prime minister in 1981.
+In 1982, Anwar, who was the founding leader and second president of ABIM, joined the United Malays National Organisation (UMNO), which was led by Mahathir Mohamad, who had become prime minister in 1981.
+Anwar's decision was influenced by the advice of Palestinian-American scholar Ismail al-Faruqi, who recognised the Mahathir administration's commitment to its Islamization agenda.

+In the 1982 general election, he was elected as the MP for Permatang Pauh, which was created in the 1974 redistribution from parts of the Seberang Tengah constituency that his father had represented from 1959 to 1969.
+He defeated a candidate from PAS, even though the seat was regarded as a PAS stronghold.

-Anwar rapidly rose to high-ranking positions; his first ministerial office was that of Minister of Culture, Youth and Sports in 1983; after that, he headed the Agriculture Ministry in 1984 before becoming Minister of Education in 1986.
+Anwar rapidly rose to high-ranking positions; he first entered cabinet in 1982 as Deputy Minister in the Prime Minister's Department; his first ministerial office was that of Minister of Culture, Youth and Sports in 1983; after that, he headed the Agriculture Ministry in 1984 before becoming Minister of Education in 1986.

-During his tenure as Education Minister, Anwar introduced numerous policies in the national school curriculum.
-One of his major changes was to rename the national language from Bahasa Malaysia to Bahasa Melayu.
-Non-Malays criticised this move as it would cause the younger generation to be detached from the national language since they would attribute it to being something that belongs to the Malays and not to Malaysians.
+During his tenure as education minister, Anwar introduced numerous policies in the national school curriculum.
+One of his major changes was to rename the national language from Bahasa Malaysia to Bahasa Melayu, a decision later reverted in 2007 under the premiership of Abdullah Ahmad Badawi.
+Analysts and politicians have also attributed the rise in social conservatism and Islamism among Malays to the reforms and Islamisation of the education system done under Anwar, with former law minister Zaid Ibrahim labelling Anwar an "Islamist".

-As the minister of education, Anwar was elected as the 25th President of UNESCO's General Conference.
-In 1988, Anwar Ibrahim became the second President of International Islamic University of Malaysia.
-According to former Law Minister Zaid Ibrahim, Anwar is an Islamist who "helped Islamicise the whole government system" and played a major role in the Islamicisation of the education system when he was Education Minister in the 1980s.
+As education minister, Anwar was elected as the 25th President of UNESCO's General Conference.
+In 1988, Anwar Ibrahim became the second President of IIUM.

 In 1991, Anwar was appointed as Minister of Finance.
-During his tenure as Finance Minister, his impact was immediate; Malaysia enjoyed unprecedented prosperity and economic growth.
+During his tenure as finance minister, his impact was immediate; Malaysia enjoyed unprecedented prosperity and economic growth.
 Shortly after becoming Finance Minister, Euromoney named him as a top-four finance minister and in 1996 Asiamoney named him Finance Minister of the Year.
 In the midst of the 1997 Asian financial crisis, Anwar, as a deputy prime minister and finance minister, was hailed for guiding Malaysia through the period of instability.
 Anwar backed free-market principles and highlighted the proximity of business and politics in Malaysia.
 He advocated greater accountability, refused to offer government bail-outs and instituted widespread spending cuts.
 In March 1998, Anwar was selected as the Chairman of the Development Committee of World Bank and International Monetary Fund (IMF) from March 1998 until September 1998.